On the decomposition into Discrete, type II and type III $C^*$-algebras: Notations and preliminaries

-Let us also give a brief account on open projections, which was introduced by Akemann in \cite{Akemann69} (see also \cite{Akemann70,LinHX90,Ped79,Zhang89}).
-A projection $p$ in $A^{**}$ is called an \emph{open projection of $A$} if there is an increasing net $\{a_i\}_{i\in \mathfrak{I}}$ of positive elements in $A_+$ with $\lim_i a_i = p$ in the $\sigma(A^{**},A^*)$-topology.
+Let us also give a brief account on open projections, which was introduced by Akemann in \cite{Akemann69} (see also \cite{Akemann70,LinHX90,Ped79,PZ00,Zhang89} for more information).
+A projection $p\in A^{**}$ is called an \emph{open projection of $A$} if there is an increasing net $\{a_i\}_{i\in \mathfrak{I}}$ of positive elements in $A_+$ with $\lim_i a_i = p$ in the $\sigma(A^{**},A^*)$-topology.
+A projection $q\in A^{**}$ is said to be \emph{closed} if $1-q$ is open.
 We use $\op(A)$ to denote the collection of non-zero open projections of $A$.
-Clearly, $\proj(M(A))\subseteq \op(A)$.
-In fact, $\proj(M(A))$ consists of all nonzero open projections of $A$ which are also closed (recall that a projection $p$ in $A^{**}$ is \emph{closed} if $1-p$ is open).
+In the case when $A$ is commutative, open projections of $A$ are exactly the images (in $A^{**}$) of characteristic functions of open subsets of the spectrum of $A$.